-AUX Codes (or Auxiliary Codes) are used to track the time a call centre agent has deliberately chosen to not accept calls delivered by the ACD.
+AUX Codes (or Auxiliary Codes, Reason Codes) are used to track the time a call centre agent has deliberately chosen to not accept calls delivered by the ACD.

-For most call centre agents, you are required to log in to the Automatic Call Distributor so it can send calls to your extension as per the defined Call Routing strategy.
+For most call centre agents, to be able to use AUX Codes they are required to first log in to the Automatic Call Distributor or Contact Centre Software that send calls to agent’s extensions as per the defined Call Routing strategy.

-Auxiliary Codes enable the contact centre employee to enter a code that is typically done via the ‘unavailable’ or ‘not ready’ buttons on the phone.
+Auxiliary Codes enable the contact centre employee to enter a code that is typically done via the ‘unavailable’ or ‘Not Ready’ buttons on the phone and are used to determine the reason a contact centre agent is not able to accept calls.

-When the button is pressed, the ACD will prompt for a reason code.
+When the button is pressed, the ACD will prompt for a reason code/status with some examples listed below.

-Being in an Auxiliary state doesn’t mean the employee isn’t being productive.
+Whilst the codes can be used if the agent is having a mental break, being in an Auxiliary state/status doesn’t always mean the employee isn’t being productive.

 - After Call Work (this can be automatically activated after each call for a default time period)